There was a meteor in the sky: a god was being born.

 “What is it?

 Azrael stared at the sky.
 “It’s his Destiny.”

 A god with hair in braids of fire took in a sharp breath.

 Azrael took a deep breath.
 After what could have been a minute or a thousand, he said, “He will face the Rakshasha, and the Rakshasha will kill him.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, luchaasbroekWrite a Review